This guide to banking in Germany looks at the German banking system and what banking options there are for expats in Germany.

 With a large selection of foreign banks in Germany, many expats choose to open an account with a bank from their home nation rather than a German bank.
 This can be a convenient option if your existing bank has a presence in Germany, as you can sort out the paperwork to transfer your account to the German branch before you travel to Germany.

 British banks in Germany:

 Investment banks in Germany

-American banks in Germany
+Banking services in Germany

 You can open an account with a German bank by visiting one of their branches in person.
 Direkt banks and some of the larger standard banks allow you to start an account online, although you will have to provide a notarized copy of your identification along with copies of other documents.

-Documents to be provided include ID, proof of address and proof of immigration status.
+Documents to be provided include ID, proof of address, and proof of immigration status.
 Some German bank accounts require proof of employment status along with pay slips (or proof that you are a student if opening a student account) and a minimum initial deposit to open the account.
 See our guide to opening a bank account in Germany for more information.